Sunny6889/tron-docker-main/metric_monitor/README.md

 ### Grafana service
 After startup, you can log in to the Grafana web UI through [http://localhost:3000/](http://localhost:3000/).
 The initial username and password are both `admin`.
 After logging in, change the password according to the prompts, and then you can enter the main interface.

-Click the settings icon on the left side of the main page and select "Data Sources" to configure Grafana data sources.
+Click the **Connections** on the left side of the main page and select "Data Sources" to configure Grafana data sources.
 Enter the ip and port of the prometheus service in URL with `http://prometheus:9090`.
 ![image](../images/grafana_data_source.png)

 #### Import dashboard